*This post is in association with Theatre Royal, Bury St. Edmunds

 Nerine Skinner and Chris Clarkson were my absolute highlights of the show!

 This amazing family pantomime was an in-house production by Theatre Royal, it ran from December through to 14th January, during which they held a BSL interpreted performance as well as the relaxed performance that we attended.
 The relaxed performance was brilliant for families who wouldn’t be able to go to the usual showings.
-It allowed them the chance to relax and not have to worry about everything that they usually would.
 The music wasn’t as loud, the lighting wasn’t as harsh… overall it was a showing fit for everyone to enjoy!

 It would have been great if the performance wasn’t on a weekday afternoon, so that school aged children could have enjoyed it as well, but I believe that the Theatre Royal are looking into this for next time.